hoytman/HJ_UrlKit/README.md

 Scalability issue found: If this function is run on more than one server, there is a tiny chance that two users could send a request at exactly the same time and get a duplicated code.

+This Class also contains a function for shuffling strings